 Top Ohio Race Lawyer/National Origin Discrimination Attorney Reply: Is it worth filing a lawsuit while I am still employed?
 Can I file suit if my current manager is creating a hostile work environment based on my race?
 What can I do if my employer is constantly referring to me and other African American employees as “monkey”?

-A high percentage of employment cases litigated by the employment discrimination lawyers at The Spitz Law Firm as well as employment lawyers across the country usually have one common fact; an employee was terminated or forced to quit due to intolerable conditions.
+A high percentage of employment cases litigated by the employment discrimination lawyers at Spitz, The Employee’s Law Firm as well as employment lawyers across the country usually have one common fact; an employee was terminated or forced to quit due to intolerable conditions.
 Many times, the discrimination itself manifests itself or comes to a head with an employee’s unlawful termination.
 Or, employees don’t often contact an attorney until they are actually fired.

 On the attorney’s end, cases in which employees have been wrongfully terminated present a much-more clear-cut picture of what damages that employee suffered.
 The employee was collecting a paycheck prior to being terminated, and because of discrimination or retaliation, they are no longer collecting that paycheck.